decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 `authentication` for use with Verifiable Presentations, and general authentication flows.
 `capabilityInvocation` and `capabilityDelegation` for use with Object Capabilities used by Secure Data Stores / Encrypted Data vaults.

-_Operation Key_ and _Recovery Key_ MAY be present in any verification relationship.
+_Operation Key_ and _Recovery Key_ public key representations MAY be present in any verification relationship.

 ::: warning
   verificationMethod objects can be embedded, or referenced by `id`.